 - Worrying is a misuse of your incredible creative energy.
 Instead of imagining the worst, imagine the best and how you can bring it about.

 - When you focus your heart and mind upon a purpose, and commit yourself to fulfill that purpose through small daily steps, positive energy floods into your life.
-(Angel and I build small, life-changing daily rituals with our students in the “Goals and Growth” module of Getting Back to Happy.)
+(Marc and I build small, life-changing daily rituals with our students in the “Goals and Growth” module of the Getting Back to Happy Course.)